-House Bill 4170 as introduced Sponsor: Rep. Jim Tedder
+House Bill 4170 as enacted Public Act 154 of 2017 Sponsor: Rep. Jim Tedder

-House Bill 4173 as introduced Sponsor: Rep. Hank Vaupel
+House Bill 4173 as enacted Public Act 156 of 2017 Sponsor: Rep. Hank Vaupel

-House Bill 4171 as introduced Sponsor: Rep. Laura Cox
+House Bill 4171 as enacted Public Act 155 of 2017 Sponsor: Rep. Laura Cox

-House Bill 4174 as introduced Sponsor: Rep. Leslie Love
+House Bill 4174 as enacted Public Act 157 of 2017 Sponsor: Rep. Leslie Love

-Committee: Health Policy
+House Committee: Health Policy Senate Committee: Health Policy

-Complete to 6-4-17
+Complete to 1-19-18

-BRIEF SUMMARY:
+BRIEF SUMMARY: House Bill 4170 would amend the Public Health Code to provide for a Physician Orders for Scope of Treatment (POST) form, which is an advance care planning tool that would include a patient's medical condition, the signatures of the patient or patient representative and attending health professional, and a list of the treatments that may be administered outside of a hospital.

-House Bill 4170 would amend the Public Health Code to provide for a physician orders for a scope of treatment (POST) form, which is an advance care planning tool that would include a patient's medical condition, the signatures of the patient or patient representative and attending health professional, and a list the treatments which may be administered outside of a hospital.
-House Bills 4171, 4173, and 4174 would incorporate the POST form into various other acts: the Estates and Protected Individuals Code ((EPIC); the Adult Foster Care Facility Licensing Act; and the Michigan Do-Not-Resuscitate Procedure Act.
+House Bills 4171, 4173, and 4174 would incorporate the POST form into the Estates and Protected Individuals Code (EPIC), the Adult Foster Care Facility Licensing Act, and the Michigan Do-Not-Resuscitate Procedure Act, respectively.

 In general, a POST form is a companion document to the better-known advance directive, which delegates power of attorney for health care authority and scenario-based treatment directives.
-A POST form gives more specific instructions for care of seriously ill patients.
+A POST form gives more specific instructions for care of seriously ill patients and is intended to be used for patients for whom death within a year is foreseeable though not necessarily inevitable.